 I have been to and planned more Bachelorette Parties than I can begin to count!
 But since moving to the UK, I have also experienced Hen dos.
 Do is another word for a party, don’t worry you aren’t getting a haircut that looks like a hen.
 It’s confusing, I know.

 Family affair: In the UK you often times invite your mom, MIL, aunt, mother’s best friend’s sister to a hen night.
-This doesn’t happen in the states.
-We have more sophisticated parties for them and they are called Bridal Showers aka another reason to have another party and get gifts!
-Think the US is winning on this one because 1) you get two parties and 2) you don’t have to watch your MIL squirm at some of the answers from your fiance’s Mr. and Mrs. quiz.
+This doesn’t happen in the states, we have more sophisticated parties for them.
+They are called Bridal Showers aka another reason to have another party and get gifts!
+Think the US is winning on this one.
+Because 1) you get two parties and 2) you don’t have to watch your MIL squirm at some of the answers from your fiance’s Mr. and Mrs. quiz.